reltronersk/skill-wanderer-progress-documentation/module-0-1/README.md

 - Understand the basic meaning of a status code.
 - Recognize JSON data returned by an API.
 - Explain how Chrome DevTools and Postman help us test APIs.
+- Read the most important parts of a basic Postman result.

 ---